-- Available with the Vessel Events Service -
+- Available with the Professional, Professional Plus and Global Satellite Plans -

 The term Berth Calls describes events that take place in a berth within a port, such as docking and undocking of vessels in them.
 There are various areas within the port, where vessels can dock.
 A number of berths handling similar types of cargo (i.e. containers, coal etc.) or common operator, constitutes a terminal, and basically, a number of terminals constitute a port.
 Let's take a closer look.